harmanpythanist/google_sheets_API/README.md

+**Program**:
-**Program**: contains simple python code to set up your service account in python. contains simple code to access and tweak cell through python.
+- contains simple python code to set up your service account in python.
+- Access and tweak cell through python.
+- Automate google sheets with python
+- Store data from python inputs to google sheets